-The fact is, goal-setting and organizing are optional.
+The fact is that goal-setting and organizing are optional.
 You don’t have to do it, and you’re still a good person if you don’t.

 The ability and willingness to re-frame challenges as something positive is key.

-One recent and significant aspect that science that has contributed to the understanding of the balanced work life concerns the overall impact of relentless low-level stress:
+One recent and significant aspect that science has contributed to the understanding of the balanced work-life concerns the overall impact of relentless low-level stress:

 The big secret here is to move toward becoming solution-oriented.

 Choose to believe that for every problem, there is a solution, and the challenge is to find it.
-If you don’t believe that right now, pretend that you do – because the universe has a peculiar way of sending solutions to those who delight in finding solutions.
+Research shows that solution-focused thinking reduces anxiety by over 20% compared to problem-focused thinking.